Ryan Dunn (basketball): Professional career

-Phoenix Suns (2024–present)

 On June 26, 2024, Dunn was selected with the 28th overall pick by the Denver Nuggets in the 2024 NBA draft, however, immediately on draft night, he was traded to the Phoenix Suns alongside the 56th overall pick in the 2024 draft and second-round picks in 2026 and 2031 in exchange for the 22nd overall pick in the 2024 draft.
 On July 2, he signed a contract with Phoenix.

 Dunn made his NBA debut on October 23, recording two points, two rebounds, a steal, and a block in nearly nine minutes of play in the Suns' 116–113 overtime win over the Los Angeles Clippers held in their new home arena, Intuit Dome.
 In only his third game played just three days later, Dunn made his first start for the Suns due to a Bradley Beal injury on his right elbow.
 For that night's game, he scored a then-season-high 13 points as a starter in a 114–102 win over the defending Western Conference champion Dallas Mavericks in the Suns' home opener game.
 On October 31, Dunn scored a then-season-high 16 points in his second start in a 125–119 win over the Los Angeles Clippers.
 With the Suns sitting at 15–18 to begin the 2025 part of their 2024–25 campaign, the Suns elected to move Dunn into their starting lineup in place of Bradley Beal, beginning in their January 6, 2025 game against the Philadelphia 76ers.
 On January 16, Dunn recorded his first double-double of his professional career with season-highs of 18 points (from 8/12 shooting, including 2/3 three-pointers made) and 11 rebounds as a starter in Phoenix's 130–123 win over the Washington Wizards, bringing the team back to a .500 record.
 On April 11, Dunn scored a career-high 26 points and tied a career-high with 11 rebounds in a 117–98 victory over the San Antonio Spurs.